780753368/Deep-Feature-Perturbation/README.md

 based on https://github.com/ChauvinisticJonatha/Implementation-of-the-paper-Diversified-Arbitrary-Style-Transfer-via-Deep-Feature-Perturb.git

-and use pytorch==1.12 instead of 0.4
+use pytorch==1.12 instead of 0.4, and optimized some code

 ## Prerequisites